-The National Archive of Marine Seismic Surveys (NAMSS) is a marine seismic reflection profile data archive consisting of data acquired by or contributed to U.S. Department of the Interior agencies.
-The USGS is committed to safekeeping this data on behalf of the academic community and the nation.
-These data are provided with free and open access.
-For more information about NAMSS, visit our about page.
+The National Archive of Marine Seismic Surveys (NAMSS) is a marine seismic reflection data archive consisting of data acquired by or contributed to U.S. Department of the Interior agencies.
+The USGS is committed to preserving these data on behalf of the academic community and the nation.
+Data are provided with free and open access.
+For more information regarding NAMSS, see the about page.

 NAMSS currently holds:

-NAMSS is continuously updated as data becomes available.
+NAMSS is continuously updated as new surveys become available.